 Our defense of the requirement is based on external and internal data.
-Recent data from the CDC (Centers for Disease Control) indicates that of the U.S. adult population 63.1 % of adults are either overweight (36.6%) or obese (26.5%).
-The data indicates that African-Americans were among the most likely to be obese, at 36.2%, compared to the national average of 26.5%.
-The obesity rate among Hispanics, at 28.3%, is also higher than the national average.
-Asians are far less likely to be obese, with only 9.6% falling into that category.
-18.3% of young Americans are obese, compared to 27.6% between ages 30-44 and 30.6% among 45- to 64-year-olds.
-Of people 65 and over, 24.2% are obese.
-Men are more likely than women to be obese, 27.8% compared to 25.2%.
+Recent data from the CDC (Centers for Disease Control) indicates that the majority of the U.S. adult population is either overweight or obese with a disproportionate impact being felt by African American, Hispanic and Pacific Islander communities.
 Those classified as either overweight or obese were more likely to have serious health conditions such as, but not limited to, high blood pressure, high cholesterol, type 2 diabetes and its complications, coronary heart disease, stroke, gallbladder disease, osteoarthritis, sleep apnea, and respiratory problems, as well as endometrial, breast, prostate, and colon cancers.
 It is clear that being overweight and obese is a major public health challenge and one that has a disproportionate impact based on a person's ethnicity, age, educational level, socio-economic status and gender.
 Institutionally, this is a student equity and justice issue.

 Data from our own PEEP (Physical Education Evaluation Program) program validates the information above.
-During our last self-study (completed in 2017), we calculated that over 60% of the students who participated in the PEEP program (remember these are only students who choose to take Physical Education) were either overweight or obese.
+During our last comprehensive program review (completed in spring 2017), we calculated that over 60% of the students who participated in the PEEP program (remember these are only students who choose to take Physical Education) were either overweight or obese.
 As noted in the national data, we see the same disproportionate impact based on a person's ethnicity, age and gender as noted above.
 We do not gather information related to socio-economic status.
 Thus, we would argue that having a PE requirement for graduation is not only important but essential in the education of the student.